ory/hydra/UPGRADE.md

 This migration automatically removes inconsistent OAuth 2.0 and OpenID Connect data.
 Possible impacts are:

-1. Existing authorize codes, access, refresh tokens might be invalidated.
+1. Existing authorize codes, access, refresh tokens might be invalidated (all flows, including PKCE and OpenID Connect)
-2. Existing pkce and OpenID Connect session might be invalidated.

 As OAuth 2.0 clients are generally capable of handling re-authorization, this should not have a serious impact.
 Removing this data increases security through strong consistency.
 The following data-altering statements will be executed: